 Kitakyushu General Tourist Information Center

-This is a newly established tourist information center located within the public passageway of JR Kokura Station, the gateway to Kitakyushu City.
+This is a newly established tourist information center located within the public pedestrian walkway at JR Kokura Station, the gateway to Kitakyushu City.

-The requests included creating a space that is easy for travelers to use and comfortable, providing both hardware and software for a digital signage system with updatable content so that travelers themselves can search for tourist information, a setup that takes into consideration the installation of facilities such as foreign currency exchange machines to accommodate foreign travelers, and an information center that meets the highest standard of "Category 3" *2 certified by the Japan National Tourism Organization (JNTO) *1.
+Requests included creating a user-friendly and comfortable space for travelers, equipping the facility with hardware and software for a digital signage system with updatable content so travelers can search for tourist information themselves, setting up the facility with consideration for foreign travelers, such as installing currency exchange machines, and ensuring the information center meets the highest standard "Category 3" *2 certified by JNTO (Japan National Tourism Organization) *1.

 [Solution]

-In addition to meeting the above requests, we proposed a plan with the goal of creating an information center that would be usable even in the COVID-19 era.
+In addition to fulfilling the above requirements, our plan and proposal aimed to create an information center that would remain relevant even in the post-COVID era.

-Based on the concept of "a gateway to Kyushu where you can experience Japan," we proposed a design that expresses the progressive spirit of Kitakyushu, a mecca for manufacturing, while also incorporating the traditional concept design of the castle town of Kokura, and carefully selected interiors concept design maintain a safe and clean space.
+Based on the concept of "a gateway to Kyushu where you can experience Japan," we proposed a design that reflects the advanced nature of Kitakyushu City, a mecca for manufacturing, while also incorporating the traditional concept design of the castle town of Kokura.
+We also carefully selected interiors concept design to ensure a safe and clean space.

-The proposed functions include a contactless face-to-face system using monitors, a system that allows travelers to upload and publish travel information reviews on social media, and an arrangement in which the entire glass exterior wall is transformed into a signage display promoting the attractions of Kitakyushu City at night, which were all proposed and adopted.
+The proposed and adopted features include a contactless face-to-face system using monitors, a system that allows travelers to upload and share travel reviews on social media, and a design where the entire exterior glass wall becomes a digital signage display showcasing the attractions of Kitakyushu City at night.

-Located at JR Kokura Station, the gateway to Kitakyushu City, the iconic concept design communicates the charms of Kitakyushu to customers both in and outside the city, while raising expectations for their trip.
+Located at JR Kokura Station, the gateway to Kitakyushu City, this symbolic concept design conveys the charm of Kitakyushu City to both domestic and international visitors, while also raising expectations for their trip.

-We hope that this facility will become even more popular than before for the many tourists visiting our city.
+We hope that this facility will become even more useful for the many tourists who visit our city.

 In JNTO, based on the "Guidelines for the establishment and operation of foreign tourist information centers (established in January 2012, revised in April 2018)" established by the Japan Tourism Agency, from 2012, foreign tourist information centers operates an accreditation system.
 This certification system divides information centers into three categories and partner facilities according to location, function, etc., and certifies them.
 Certification is renewed every three years, and by providing support services such as interpreting services and training sessions by JNTO, we are working to enhance the functions and quality of JNTO-certified information centers for foreigners nationwide.